pinot-contrib/pinot-docs/basics/data-import/pinot-input-formats.md

 ```

 {% hint style="info" %}
 Thrift requires the generated class using `.thrift` file to parse the data.
-The .class file should be available in the Pinot's classpath.
+The `.class` file should be available in the Pinot's `classpath`.
 You can put the files in the `lib/` folder of Pinot distribution directory.
 {% endhint %}

 ### Parquet